Andrew Ibrahim

 Andrew Philip Michael Ibrahim (born 25 January 1989) is a British Muslim convert, also known as Isa Ibrahim after his conversion to Islam.
-Ibrahim was arrested by Bristol police on suspicion of terrorism, and on 17 July 2009 convicted of preparing terrorist acts.
+Ibrahim was arrested by the Avon and Somerset Police on suspicion of terrorism, and on 17 July 2009 convicted of preparing terrorist acts.

 Early life

 Ibrahim was born to a Coptic Christian Egyptian father and an English mother, Vicky.
 He is the son of an NHS consultant pathologist.

 Education

 Ibrahim attended four schools: Colston's School and Queen Elizabeth's Hospital in Bristol, Downside School in Somerset, and Bristol Cathedral School.
 At the time of his arrest he was a student at City of Bristol College.

 Arrest

 Ibrahim was arrested after inquiries prompted by a tip-off from within the city's Muslim community.

 After his arrest police evacuated residents in Comb Paddock, Westbury-on-Trym, a Bristol suburb, whilst soldiers from the Royal Logistic Corps carried out controlled explosions at his home/flat.
 The police also sealed off and searched nearby woodland.